fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.EventHub/v0.0.2/Set-AzureRmEventHubNamespace.md

 ```

 ### -State
-Specifies the state (disabled or enabled) of the namespace.
+Specifies the state of the namespace.

+Valid values are: disabled or enabled.

 ```yaml
 Type: NamespaceState